howcis/mangoinjune/README.md

 # mangoinjune
-provides Simple Web Tools without installing
+provides simple Web Tools without installing

+This repository is temporarily only used for issue tracking for https://mangoinjune.com